Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 Fortunately, AwardWallet takes most of the hassle out of belonging to many different loyalty programs.
 It keeps track of the membership information and account balances for all the loyalty programs you are a member of.

 - Remembers your basic membership information.
-AwardWallet stores the loyalty account number, user name, and password for all your loyalty programs; and then lets you easily access this information, at any time, from your phone or your computer.
+AwardWallet stores the account number, user name, and password for all your loyalty programs; and then lets you easily access this information, at any time, from your phone or your computer.
 Even if you have different accounts for different members of your family, you can keep track of them all in one place.

 - Lets you sign in to travel sites with a single click (using your account information).
 When it is time to check rates, make reservations, etc., you can use AwardWallet to log into the website with a single click, rather than having to manually enter your username and password.

-- Makes it easy to see when points are added or taken out of your account.
+- Makes it easy to see when points are added to or taken out of your account.
 If you are waiting to receive award points, you can easily look at AwardWallet to see the recent activity on all your accounts.
 This is easier than visiting each program’s website individually.

 - Warns you before your points expire.
 AwardWallet can remind you before your points expire, so that you can take steps to keep them from expiring.
 However, the free version doesn’t automatically track the expiration date.
 It will only warn you when you are getting close to a manually entered date.
 Most people don’t need to worry much about this and can stick with the free version.
 However, if you want to make sure you never lose any of your points, you can pay $30 a year for the premium version and get automatic expiration notices.